-Originally from Memphis, Tennessee, Dr. Laskowski teaches Shakespeare, Women on Stage, Medieval and Renaissance literature courses, first-year Composition, and Advanced Composition.
+Originally from Memphis, Tennessee, Dr. Laskowski teaches Shakespeare, Women on Stage, British literature survey courses, first-year Composition, and Advanced Grammar.
 Dr. Laskowski’s research interests include court masque and early modern theatrical practice and aesthetics.
-Her favorite Raleigh restaurant is Salt & Lime, and her favorite thing to do outside of teaching her students is gardening.
+Her favorite Raleigh restaurant is Salt & Lime, and her hobbies include spending time with her family, gardening, cooking, and yoga.

 “I love the personal relationships I develop with my students.”